GameStop, other 'meme stocks' soar as markets eye stimulus boost

 That spike triggered a short squeeze that shook hedge funds such as Melvin Capital, which were forced to cover their positions on GameStop.

-Reporting by Aaron Saldanha in Bengaluru; Editing by Anirban Sen and Sriraj Kalluvila
+Reporting by Aaron Saldanha in Bengaluru and Sinead Carew in New York; Editing by Ira Iosebashvili and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.